 So, how frequently can you expect these rates to change?
 Well, it all comes down to what the Reserve Bank of Australia (RBA) decide to do each month.
 Every four weeks, their specialists will get together and review a variety of factors that may play a part in the economic climate for the month ahead.
 Due to Australia’s stable economy (one of the most stable in the world), it is not unheard of for months to pass without even the slightest modification to a rate.

 If you are concerned about fluctuating interest rates and how they will affect your loan, having a fixed interest rate for your home loan may give you the security that you need as despite fluctuating interest rates, your interest will remain fixed, or the same, for the length of time you have fixed your rate.
+Contact us to help set this up.

 Credit Representative Number 496186 is authorised under Australian Credit License Number 389328